 Tractor-Trailer Accident Lawyers Serving Mobile, AL

-Our law firm knows how to handle big cases
+Our attorneys know how to handle big cases involving 18-wheelers

 The biggest of all commercial trucks, tractor-trailers are a common sight on roads and highways in Mobile and throughout Alabama.
-Most motorists don't think twice about sharing the road with these huge vehicles - until they're involved in a wreck.
+Most motorists don't think twice about sharing the road with an 18-wheeler - until they're involved in a wreck.

 Truck accidents involving such vehicles are some of the most serious wrecks we see on our roads for one, simple reason: the sheer size of an 18-wheeler.
 A fully loaded tractor-trailer can weigh up to 80,000 pounds, while the average passenger car weighs around 4,000 pounds.
 That huge disparity in size means that when a car collides with a semi-truck, the people in the car are often catastrophically injured.

-If you or a loved one has been injured in a wreck, you need to call the tractor-trailer accident lawyers at Dean Waite & Associates, LLC.
+If you or a loved one has been injured in a wreck, you need to call the 18-wheeler accident lawyers at Dean Waite & Associates, LLC.

 Because semi-trucks are so large and potentially dangerous, their drivers are held to high legal standards.
 Truckers are required by law to hold a commercial driver's license (CDL).
 They are considered legally impaired at a blood alcohol content (BAC) of 0.04, which is half the legal limit for motorists.
 And they are expected to follow federal hours of service (HOS) rules, which require the trucker to take mandatory rest breaks and refrain from driving too many hours in a given period of time.